Valium Addiction & Abuse

 In decades past, this potent long-acting drug was dubbed “mother’s little helper.”
 Popularly prescribed to women in the 1960s and 1970s, Valium became a standby for women who were trying to juggle the difficulties of motherhood and marriage, and for others, the struggle of being single in this era.
 The Madness Network News reports 59.3 million prescriptions being written for Valium in America in 1974 alone.

-Today, the rate at which this drug is prescribed is lower, but the rate of addiction continues to persist.
+Today, the rate at which this drug is prescribed is lower, but the “Is Valium addictive?” question is still commonly asked.
+The short answer is yes, and the rate of Valium addiction continues to persist.
 According to Forbes Magazine, Valium was prescribed 14 million times in 2009.

 Prescription drug abuse is an ever-growing problem in the US, and no demographic seems to be exempt from this issue.
 Anyone who has been prescribed Valium to treat a medical condition is at a heightened risk for dependence if the drug is misused or used for longer than prescribed.
+This can lead to Valium addiction.
 In one study of older adults who used benzodiazepines for three months or more, they had a 51 percent increased risk of developing Alzheimer’s disease, per the British Medical Journal.

-The aging American population is consistently at risk of growing dependent upon prescription drugs given the rate at which they consume them.
+The aging American population is consistently at risk of growing dependent upon prescription drugs, given the rate at which they consume them.
 Georgetown University reports 75 percent of people aged 51-64 use prescription drugs, versus 91 percent for people aged 80 and above.
-Valium is prescribed to around 100,000 elderly individuals every year, per Health Day, and many of them end up addicted.
+Valium is prescribed to around 100,000 elderly individuals every year, per Health Day, and many of them end up developing Valium addiction.
 Health & Science reports 17 percent of American citizens over the age of 59 abuse prescription drugs or alcohol.

 Benzodiazepines like Valium are particularly popular among teenagers, too.
 A 2014 survey notes 1.7 percent of 8th graders, 3.9 percent of 10th graders, and 4.7 percent of 12th graders reported past-year misuse or abuse of tranquilizers like Valium, per the National Institute on Drug Abuse.

-Alcohol abusers are more likely to grow dependent on Valium.
+Alcohol abusers are more likely to grow dependent on Valium and develop Valium addiction.
 Likewise, individuals who suffer from certain mental health disorders are more likely to misuse or abuse the drug.
 In one study, patients with borderline personality disorder who were treated with benzodiazepines like Valium had more difficulty stopping use of the drug, and many more dropped out of treatment in comparison to the group not affected by the disorder, per Informa Healthcare.